Akecel/valorant-shop-probability/README.md

 Algorithm simulating the number of days it takes for the skin you want to appear in the game store

 ## Configuration
-First of all, there are several variables to configure in order to use this simulator
+First of all, there are several variables to configure in order to use this script

 - **purchasableSkins**: Here you can specify the **amount of skins** available for purchase in the Valorant store.
 (Do not count agent skin or battlepass skins)